wrencode/pyobjson/README.md

 }
 ```

 The above example shows how `pyobjson` can be used to serialize arbitrary custom Python classes into JSON.
-Additionally, the above [output](#output) JSON can be used to recreate an equivalent class instance by loading the JSON into a custom Python class instance.
+Additionally, the above [JSON example output](#json-example-output) JSON can be used to recreate an equivalent class instance by loading the JSON into a custom Python class instance.

 <a name="saving-and-loading"></a>
 #### Saving and Loading